Greenwashing in Sustainable Tourism & Responsible Travel

 “It is not difficult to make claims that are light on accuracy yet can neither be easily substantiated nor discredited.”
 (Totem Tourism, 2013)

-In tourism, greenwashing can be challenging to spot because sustainability is complex, as the sustainable tourism recipe comprises many ingredients including how to sustainably deliver and develop infrastructure and services including, but far from limited to, design, building, energy, water, waste, carbon emissions, employment, supply chain purchasing, food, equality, community development, culture, conservation, excursions… the tourism sector is often inextricably linked with most others locally, connecting internationally.
+In tourism, greenwashing can be challenging to spot because sustainability is complex, as the sustainable tourism recipe comprises many ingredients including how to sustainably deliver and develop infrastructure and services including, but far from limited to, design, building, energy, water, waste, carbon emissions, employment, supply chain purchasing, food, equality, communities‘ development, culture, conservation, excursions… the tourism sector is often inextricably linked with most others locally, connecting internationally.
 The complex supply chain means it is easy to claim locals benefit while realistically it’s the originating organisations.

 Tourism businesses can easily fall into a greenwash trap when seeking to demonstrate local stewardship, to enhance reputation, to differentiate in the highly commoditised travel, yet failing to embed sustainability in core organisational culture, or accuracy in communications.